spectrion/flayme/README.md

 # What is Flayme?

-An experimental local browser-based operating system and development environment with Linux-style virtualization, advanced customization, and an open repository ecosystem.
+An experimental local browser-based operating system and development environment with Linux-style virtualization, advanced customization, and an open repo ecosystem.

 Flayme is visually inspired by traditional Linux desktop environments rather than any single operating system.
 It focuses on flexibility, power-user workflows, and making the browser feel like a real desktop.